ronnyml/snowplow-wiki/setup-guide/common/troubleshooting/Troubleshooting-Clojure-Collector-instances-to-prevent-data-loss.md

 sudo publishLogs.py --de-dupe --conf-path '/opt/elasticbeanstalk/tasks/publishlogs.d/*' --location-prefix resources/environments/logs/publish/ --num-concurrent 2
 ```

+Note that this process is normally performed by cron and you can find the relevant entries under `/etc/cron.hourly` and `/etc/cron.d` if you're interested in taking a look.

+Make sure that you check that the manually-pushed logs make it to S3 and are collected correctly.

 ### Failure scenario 2: a collector instance is terminated

-There is currently no workaround for the accidental termination of a Clojure Collector instance, for example in the scenario where an instance has a hardware or software failure and gets replaced by AutoScaling.
+There is currently no workaround for the accidental termination of a Clojure Collector instance, for example when an instance has a hardware or software failure and gets replaced by AutoScaling.

 In the case that you need to deliberately terminate a Clojure Collector instance, the AWS team have compiled a set of steps which should prevent data loss.
 For simplicity, the following guide assumes that you have a single instance environment and wish to replace that instance with a new instance (terminating the old one) without either: